Rolf-MP/simian-render/README.md

 - A simple Simian Web App example is provided in `helloworld.py`

 _**If you fork this repository, you should modify the github project url in this `readme.md` under "Manual steps 1." and "Deploy to Render" button to point to your GitHub repository.**_

+Note:
+1. The free individual offering from render.com does spin down web services after some period of inactivity (15 minutes at the time of writing).
+When starting the Simian Web App after such period of inactivity it needs to be spinned up causing a delay of 1 minute or more.
+Consider upgrading to a paid render.com plan to avoid spinning down.

 ## Manual steps
 See https://render.com/docs/deploy-fastapi or follow the steps below: